conan-io/docs/examples/extensions/package_signing/package_signing_with_openssl.rst

     [Package sign] Summary: OK=2, FAILED=0

-As you see, The command is executing the ``sign()`` function of the plugin that uses the ``openssl`` executable to sign the recipe and the package with a command similar to:
+As you see, the command is executing the ``sign()`` function of the plugin that uses the ``openssl`` executable to sign the recipe and the package with a command similar to:

 .. code-block:: bash